-Visitors must be registered through the QU website.
-Students may register one overnight visitor.
-First-year students may register visitors beginning the third week of classes.
-Seniors in Senior-Year Experience housing may register two visitors.
-Overnight visitors must be 17 years old, unless on a visit sponsored by the university.
+Visitors must be registered through the Quinnipiac University Visitor Pass System prior to arrival.
+Students may register and host one overnight visitor at a time.
+First-year students may register visitors beginning the third week of classes of the fall semester.
+Overnight visitors must be 18 years old, unless participating on a visit sponsored by the university.

-Non-Quinnipiac students who do not have the appropriate visitor pass are removed from the campus immediately.
+Visitors who do not have the required visitor pass may be required to leave campus immediately.
 Students who host unregistered visitors are in violation of this policy.
-Non-residential students may not register visitors for residential housing and are subject to length of stay requirements.
+Non-residential students may not register visitors for residential housing.